-This summer was a bad one for growth stocks large and small.
+This past summer was a bad one for growth stocks.
 Between May 1 and Aug.
 1, Nasdaq stalwarts got punished -- Adobe Systems was down 26%, Electronic Arts

 You know the feeling.
 And even if you don't, I know the feeling.
 I've felt it before, during several bear markets.
 World's Worst Investor: Me.

 William O'Neil, the founder of Investor's Business Daily, seems to offer the perfect balm.
 O'Neil advocates selling any stock that drops 7% from your purchase price.
 His premise?
 This will help you avoid large losses.
 During the summer of 2006, O'Neil's advice might have seemed to the new investor to be somewhere between tempting and ingenious.
 But for those of us who are shooting for the real home runs on the stock market, jitterbugging your way out of a stock because of a couple of bad days isn't investing.
 The most dynamic winners will routinely give back 20% gains along their multiyear runs to stock market glory.

 At Rule Breakers, we occasionally cut a stock if we see the long-term prospects of the company turn sour (see Aspect Medical Systems

 And if you cashed out your positions during the summer, you've missed a nice rebound in some of those same great companies.
 Since Aug.
 1, Adobe Systems is up 46%, and Electronic Arts and Intel are each near or ahead of where they were in May.

 You see, when the market makes growth-stock investors feel like the World's Worst, causing newer and shakier hands to sell, I've learned to do quite the opposite.
 Whenever I've felt like the World's Worst Investor -- like four years ago in the summer of 2002, or four years before that during the "Asian Contagion" summer of 1998 -- those were actually great times to start buying.

 Outlast the summer heat